Roadmap

 Gate:

-- Experienced Elm programmers can confidently create programs for the CLI and server Worker runtimes
+- Experienced Elm programmers can confidently and comfortably create programs for the CLI and TUI host runtimes

 - Optimized bytecode execution